mourendxu/TD-OpenCV3TOP/README.md

 #### - Installing Custom Operator
-Please follow the instructions from Touchdesigner Wiki on [how to install Custom OPs](https://docs.derivative.ca/Custom_Operators)
+If you wan to "install" the plugin for all your projects, please follow the instructions from Touchdesigner Wiki on [how to install Custom OPs](https://docs.derivative.ca/Custom_Operators)

 ## Build Instructions